-Out of six Russian-language texts, one is not in modern Russian, but in Church Slavonic, translated from Greek.
+Out of seven Russian-language texts, one is not in modern Russian, but in Church Slavonic, translated from Greek.
 Its author is Kassia, venerated as a saint, and the translations of her works into Church Slavonic are included in the Orthodox canon.

 All 16 authors are unique personalities, and reading their biographies alone makes a huge impression.

 All these works composed in various centuries and millennia tell essentially the same story: of love that a woman feels deeply and uncompromisingly; of love, in which the God and the lover are the same.
 The woman received a ‘lunar mystery’ from the universe, and this secret can be a destructive weapon, but the inconceivable female nature transforms domination into self-renunciation, dissolves power in tenderness, and the truth can be attained not as a result of logical constructs and debates, but is experienced as the natural state-space, where nothing exists but love.
 It’s there that all our meetings take place, and any journeys we take are just different route options — but they all lead us there.